The ultimate BBQ with chef Connor McVay

-For those of you looking to enjoy home barbecuing this summer, here are some top tips to ensure you impress your guests!
+For those of you firing up the BBQ on balmy summer days, here are some top tips to ensure you impress your guests.

-1. First off, use really good quality charcoal and wood.
-Think oak wood and mesquite charcoal, and steer clear of briquettes because they just don’t give you the same flavour.
+1. First, use really good quality charcoal and wood.
+Think oak wood and mesquite charcoal, and steer clear of briquettes because they simply don’t bring out the flavour.

-2. Visit your local farmers’ market for great quality fresh meat and vegetables, it will make all the difference to the end result.
-Look out for fruit that you can barbecue too, such as peaches and plums, which are ideal for livening up a salad or serve with ice cream for dessert.
+2. Visit your local farmers’ market to find excellent quality fresh meat and vegetables, as this really makes a difference.
+Look out for fruit that you can BBQ too, such as peaches and plums, which are ideal for livening up a salad, or to serve with ice cream for dessert.

 3. Always try to set aside a little extra time to make your own barbecue sauce from scratch.
-It’s the perfect accompaniment to barbecued meats and grilled vegetables, and it will make everyone will think you’re a pro.
-See a foolproof recipe below.
+Your guests will think you’re a pro and it’s a tasty accompaniment to grilled meats and vegetables.
+I’ve included an enticing recipe below.

-4. Take meat out of the fridge 30 minutes before you start cooking and season it at the ready.
-Once cooked, allow time for the meat to rest as this will make sure it’s juicy.
-As a guide rest steak, fish and chicken for a quarter of its total cooking time.
+4. Remove the meat from the fridge 30 minutes before cooking, and season it well.
+Once cooked, allow time for the meat to rest so it’s tender and juicy.
+A handy guide is to rest steak, chicken and fish for around a quarter of the time it cooks for.

 5. Add a high quality finishing salt for an extra boost of flavour just before serving.
 Favourites include Balinese sea salt or Maldon sea salt flakes.